Orderella/PopupDialog/README.md

 ## Button Appearance Settings

 The standard button classes available are `DefaultButton`, `CancelButton` and `DestructiveButton`.
-All buttons feature the same appearance settings and can be styled seperately.
+All buttons feature the same appearance settings and can be styled separately.

 ```swift
 var buttonAppearance = DefaultButton.appearance()